LayerXcom/verified-vyper-contracts/README.md

 FVyper is a collection of formally verified, useful Vyper programs.
 See [roadmap](https://github.com/LayerXcom/verified-vyper-contracts/issues/5).

-## Structure of this project
+## Directory structure
 The `/contracts` directory contains vyper contracts we use in formal verification (`/k` directory) and unit testing ( `/tests` directory).

-The `/k` directory contains formal verification specs using [K Framework](https://github.com/kframework/k).
+The `/k` directory contains files to do formal verification with [K Framework](https://github.com/kframework/k).

 The `/tests` directory contains unit tests.